sg893052/sonic-buildimage/L3/EVPN/EVPN VXLAN HLD.md

 3. Support configuration of a global VLAN-VNI map.
 4. Support configuration of L3VNI association with VRF.
 5. Support display of packet tx and rx stats.
-6. Support display of octet tx and rx stats.
-7. Support display of rx and tx bit rates.
+6. Support display of rx and tx bit rates.
-8. Support per tunnel and all tunnel stats display.
+7. Support per tunnel and all tunnel stats display.
-9. Support clearing of stats per tunnel and all tunnels.
+8. Support clearing of stats per tunnel and all tunnels.
-10.Support Click, KLISH, REST interfaces for stats.
+9.Support Click, KLISH, REST interfaces for stats.